fossguild/naja/docs/manual.md

-KobraPy Manual
+NajaPy Manual
 ==============================

-KobraPy is a programming exercise inspired by the classic 1980s snake game.
+NajaPy is a programming exercise inspired by the classic 1980s snake game.

 Implemented in Python, it provides a minimal yet functional codebase designed for progressive extension by learners.
-KobraPy was originally conceived as an instructional resource to introduce undergraduate computer science students to open-source development practices and project management methodologies.
+NajaPy was originally conceived as an instructional resource to introduce undergraduate computer science students to open-source development practices and project management methodologies.
 Beyond this original scope, the project may also serve as a complementary resource within formal training programs or as a framework for independent study.

-KobraPy is free software and may be distributed under the GNU General Public License version 3 or any later version.
+NajaPy is free software and may be distributed under the GNU General Public License version 3 or any later version.

 Requirements